 There are so many options to choose from when you’re trying to select a school in Canada.
 Some people want to experience the bustling city, so they might apply to study in Toronto or Vancouver.
-Other people might want a quieter experience with an ocean view, so they’ll select a school in Atlantic Canada.
+Others might want a quieter experience with an ocean view, so they’ll select a school in Atlantic Canada.
 We can’t make these big decisions for you.
-But, we can help to give you the information you need to choose what’s right for yourself!
+However, we can help to give you the information you need to choose what’s right for you!

 In this article, we’re going to review some of the provinces that offer immigration advantages to international students.
-But, you might want to consider other factors when deciding where to study as well.
+When starting your Canadian education journey, you should also consider other factors when deciding where to study.
 Which schools are the best?
 Which programs will get you the best job?
 Make sure you do all your research before deciding on a province!

 After spending a couple of years studying in Canada, many international students fall in love with the country and want to stay permanently.
 Thankfully, Canada wants international students to stay as well!
-That’s why there are a range of immigration programs available to international students.
+That’s why there is a range of immigration options for international students available.

 Most PNPs targeting international students will require that the student has a valid post-graduation work permit.
 Students at accredited institutions who have completed a study program of at least one year are eligible to apply for this work permit after they graduate.
 However, you only have 90 days to apply for the post-graduation work permit after you graduate – so be sure to act fast!